 Bringing In Conversions

-First of all, to start brining in conversions and sales you need to stop lumping all of your website abandoners into one set group.
-This may not be novel news to everyone but there is a large different between browsing abandoners and cart abandoners.
+First of all, to start bringing in conversions and sales you need to stop lumping all of your website abandoners into one set group.
+This may not be novel news to everyone but there is a large difference between browsing abandoners and cart abandoners.

 If at this point you have no idea what I am talking about, I’ll break it down for you.

 Browsing abandoners are a lot like ghosts, they enter your site, lurk around and perform little or no interaction at all.

 These are different to cart abandoners who have added products to their cart but left before a payment or conversion was completed.
 These users are best described as digital window shoppers.

 Admittedly, there are more than two types of website abandoners but for now, we will just focus on these two.

 Getting these two groups to convert can be a difficult task but breaking down what each group wants and what leads to abandonment can help you turn these browsers into buyers.

 To begin with, I’m going to state that not all of your website visitors intended to be there.
 Some may have accidentally clicked on an ad or misinterpreted your site as providing a different product.
 But for those who did intend to end up on your site, layout, speed and overall website performance will lead to abandonment.